mr-poston-cs/apcsp-b/psets/scrabble.md

 ## Getting Started

-- Copy the “distribution code” (i.e., starter code) from [cdn.cs50.net/2020/fall/labs/2/scrabble.c](https://cdn.cs50.net/2020/fall/labs/2/scrabble.c) into a new file in your IDE called `scrabble.c`.
+- Create a new folder inside your IDE called `pset2`.
+Copy the “distribution code” (i.e., starter code) from [cdn.cs50.net/2020/fall/labs/2/scrabble.c](https://cdn.cs50.net/2020/fall/labs/2/scrabble.c) into a new file called `scrabble.c` inside the folder `pset2`.
   - You can also download the distribution code by running the command `wget https://cdn.cs50.net/2020/fall/labs/2/scrabble.c` in CS50 IDE.